-Notes to the Consolidated Interim Financial Statements As of March 31, 2018 (unaudited), December 31, 2017 (audited) And March 31, 2017 (unaudited)
+Notes to the Consolidated Interim Financial Statements As of June 30, 2018 (unaudited), December 31, 2017 (audited) and June 30, 2017 (unaudited)

-Investment at fair value through profit or loss that are given in guarantee or transferred through a repurchase agreement shall be reclassified as available-for-sale.
+Investment instruments held by companies can be reclassified.
+Investment instruments at fair value through profit or loss cannot be reclassified except: (1) for equity shares with no market quote lacking of reliable fair value estimations or (2) investment instruments given in guarantee and transferred through a repurchase agreement representing a guaranteed loan shall be reclassified as available for sale.
 Once these transactions are concluded, instruments shall be reclassified at their initial category, transferring the unrealized earnings from equity to the consolidated statement of income.
+During the six month period ended in June 30, 2018 and during the year 2017, its investment instruments have not been reclassified between categories.